Lookup tables

 Figure

-Image displayed with a grey LUT and the color mapping as an inset.
-In addition, another image shown with several different LUTs and settings.
+Left: Image displayed with a grey LUT and the color mapping as an inset.
+Right: Image shown with several different LUTs.

 Activities